22112007maryk-lgtm/rsschool-cv/cv.md

 ---

 ## About Me
-I am a beginner developer, but I am very aimfull.
+I am a beginner developer, but I am very aimful.
 I have a big wish to become a front-end developer and work with interesting projects.:)

 ---